QuantLet/XFG3/XFGTWSE100_strategy_fixedESlevel/README.md

 Submitted :

-Datafile : weight L=002a.xlsx, weight L=003a.xlsx, weight L=005a.xlsx, ER L002a.xlsx, ER L003a.xlsx, ER L005a.xlsx, index 0712.csv, all 2365 empirical.csv
+Datafile : 'weight L=002a.xlsx, weight L=003a.xlsx, weight L=005a.xlsx, ER L002a.xlsx, ER L003a.xlsx, ER L005a.xlsx, index 0712.csv, all 2365 empirical.csv'

-Example : The values of the self-nancing trading strategy and the FTSE TWSE Taiwan 100 Index with different fixed upper bounds of risk.
+Example : 'The values of the self-nancing trading strategy and the FTSE, TWSE Taiwan 100 Index with different fixed upper bounds of risk.'
 ```

 ![Picture1](fig5a.png)